Nationals vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has six doubles, a triple, seven home runs, 11 walks and 18 RBI (30 total hits).
-He's also swiped five bases.
+- Cody Bellinger has collected 30 hits with six doubles, a triple, seven home runs and 11 walks.
+He has driven in 18 runs with five stolen bases.

 Bellinger Recent Games